knights-lab/shi7/README.md

 2. Java

 # Installation

+## The CONDA way (personal install)
+1. Follow steps 1 and 2 of https://bioconda.github.io/ (including installing MiniConda 3.6 if you don't have miniconda)
+2. Follow the install instructions here: https://anaconda.org/knights-lab/shi7

+## Portable/server install:
-New way (Linux and Mac): grab the latest [release](https://github.com/knights-lab/shi7/releases), extract, then add to PATH.
+Grab the latest [release](https://github.com/knights-lab/shi7/releases) package (not source), extract, then add to PATH.
 You should be able to execute shi7.py on the commandline.

 How to add to PATH?
 Well, like this: